33tm/Tic-Tac-Toe-Zermelos-Theorem/README.md

-A (hopefully adequate) application of Zermelo's theorem for a math project, check it out at [z.tttm.us](https://z.tttm.us) :DD
+A (hopefully adequate) application of Zermelo's theorem for a math project :DD

 Zermelo's theorem is able to work on tic-tac-toe since it:
 - Involves two players